Please ensure Javascript is enabled for purposes of website accessibility

 bclow@greaterfreeport.com

-Nicole Haas is the Brand Director for the Greater Freeport Partnership.
+Nicole Haas is the brand director for the Greater Freeport Partnership.
 She is charged with telling the story of the beauty and innovation of Freeport and Stephenson County to attract visitors, employees and residents to the region.
-She also helps to curate visitor and community information at the Stephenson County Visitors Center on US Highway 20 to draw visitors into the county and showcase all of its amenities.
+She also helps to curate visitor and community information in multiple media channels to draw visitors into the county and showcase all of its amenities.

-Nicole grew up in Pearl City and received her degree in communications and public relations from Western Illinois University.
+Nicole grew up in Pearl City and received her degree in communications and public relations from Western Illinois University and master’s degree in Organizational Psychology from Adler University.
 She worked as general manager for Erickson Publishing in Madison, WI before returning to the area to work in non-profit development and fundraising for several local agencies.
 Before becoming part of the Partnership’s team, she was the executive director of the Illinois Association of Groundwater Association.
 Nicole serves on several boards in the area and volunteers her time regularly in a variety of professional capacities.
 She resides on a farm in rural Stockton with her husband and two sons.

 nhaas@greaterfreeport.com